Xtra-Computing/thundersvm/R/README.md

 *class_weight*:  {dict, ‘balanced’}, optional(default=None)\
     set the parameter C of class i to weight*C, for C-SVC

+*cv*: int, optional(default=-1)\
+    specify the number of folds in cross-validation, or -1 for no cross-validation.

 *verbose*: bool(default=False)\
     enable verbose output.
 Note that this setting takes advantage of a per-process runtime setting; if enabled, ThunderSVM may not work properly in a multithreaded context.